By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Alternative 1 (current choice): Using StringBuilder

-Pros: Able to easily construct the String
+Pros: Able to easily construct the String due to the mutability of StringBuilder.

-Cons: Dependency on the StringBuilder
+Cons: Dependency on the StringBuilder class.

-Alternative 2: Using String
+Alternative 2: Using String only.

 Pros: Reduced dependency on additional classes.

-is required as it is not mutable.
+Cons: Constant re-assignment of resultant String is required as it is not mutable.

 Aspect: Generating Place Data

-Alternative 1 (current choice): "Hard-code" the data to obtain from a ReadOnlyPlace
+Alternative 1 (current choice): "Hard-code" the data to obtain from a ReadOnlyPlace.

 Pros: Code is executed at a faster rate.

-/Code is not adaptable if new fields are added to ReadOnlyPlace
+Cons: Coupling is increased with ReadOnlyPlace/Code is not adaptable if new fields are added to ReadOnlyPlace.

-Alternative 2: Generate place data according to the fields present in ReadOnlyPlace
+Alternative 2: Generate place data according to the fields present in ReadOnlyPlace.

-Pros: Code is adaptable should new fields be added to ReadOnlyPlace
+Pros: Code is adaptable should new fields be added to ReadOnlyPlace.

 Cons: Additional processing overhead / Difficult and time-consuming to implement.